icub-tech-iit/ergocub-software/README.md

 ```
 `ergocub` model needs [Gazebo YARP Plugins v4.6.0](https://github.com/robotology/gazebo-yarp-plugins/releases/tag/v4.6.0) or higher in order to be used.

-In order to use the model, the following env variables ought to be configured:
+In order to use the model, the following env variables must be configured:
 ```sh
 # ergoCub model in YARP
 export YARP_DATA_DIRS=${YARP_DATA_DIRS}:<install-prefix>/share/ergoCub